Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 2. Purchase Frequency (PF)

-PF measures how often a customer makes a purchase from your business within a specific timeframe.
-Calculate PF by dividing the total number of purchases by the total number of unique customers who made a purchase during that period.
+PF measures the average purchase frequency, or how often a customer makes a purchase from your business within a specific timeframe.
+Calculate PF by dividing the total number of purchases by the total number of customers who made a purchase during that period.

 Formula: PF = Total Number of Purchases ÷ Total Number of Unique Customers